Particular/docs.particular.net/tutorials/monitoring/4-endpoint-performance/index.md

 Throughput is a measure of how much work the endpoint is doing.
 It is the rate at which the endpoint is able to process messages from it's input queue.
 While throughput can reflect endpoint performance, it is also heavily influenced by how much work there is to do.
 A highly optimized endpoint with only a few messages per second to process will still have a low throughput.

-Processing time is a measure of the time it takes for the endpoint to process a single message.
+Processing time is the time it takes for the endpoint to process a single message.
 A higher processing time indicates a slower endpoint and a lower processing time indicates a faster endpoint.
 The amount of work assigned to an endpoint has less of an impact on processing time than it does on throughput.
 This makes it a better guage for individual endpoint performance.

 ### Sample walkthrough